The stomach of cats is designed to accept hair. It has to be as a lot of hair is ingested during grooming. Sometimes too much for longhaired cats.

-I say that the domestication of the cat is a possible indirect cause of what can be a cat hairball problem.
+I’d say that the domestication of the cat is a possible indirect cause of what can be a cat hairball problem.
 A provocative, yes, but probably or at least possibly true.
-It would certainly be true of the long haired cats that have hair that is unnaturally long such as the extreme Persian or Ultra Persian.
+It would certainly be true of the long-haired cats that have hair that is unnaturally long such as the extreme Persian or Ultra Persian.
 I don’t think wild cats have the problem of hairballs.

 The making of a cat hairball (only kidding – nice photo and nice cat).
 Photo by eric_malette (new window) and published under an Attribution-Non-Commercial 2.0 Generic

-Cat hairballs are tubular brownish wads.
+Cat hairballs are tubular, brownish wads.
 Other material that has been swallowed can bind with the hair to form a bezoar.
 If it becomes too large it cannot pass out of the stomach and through the gut.
-The results is sessions of vomiting (that might contain hair) and symptoms that are similar to chronic gastritis including wheezing type cough.
+This results in sessions of vomiting (that might contain hair) and symptoms that are similar to chronic gastritis including wheezing type cough.
 Hair caught in the colon can cause constipation.

 Here is the device: